 Take Kanerika, for example.
 With a robust team of over 300 skilled professionals in Cloud, BI, AI/ML, and generative AI, Kanerika has delivered transformative results for our global clients.

-In one case, Kanerika assisted an Asian insurance provider in overcoming operational inefficiencies and compliance risks.
-By automating data extraction and leveraging generative AI models, Kanerika not only reduced claim processing time but also significantly increased customer satisfaction.
+In one case , Kanerika assisted an Asian insurance provider in overcoming operational inefficiencies and compliance risks.
+By automating data extraction and leveraging generative AI models , Kanerika not only reduced claim processing time but also significantly increased customer satisfaction.

-Generative AI implementation may seem complex, but often it just requires a clear business roadmap.
+Charting the Course: Creating a Business Roadmap for Generative AI Generative AI implementation may seem complex, but often it just requires a clear business roadmap.

-Step five of our Generative AI CTO Guide is all about defining your intentions, objectives, and desired output with your GenAI model.
+Step five of our Generative AI CTO Guide is all about defining your intentions, objectives, and desired output with your GenAI model .
 It’s crucial to have a skilled human in the loop, especially during the initial stages, to provide oversight and ensure that the AI aligns with your business goals.

 The value derived from a generative AI project can be multifaceted—direct business value, incremental gains over legacy systems, and the projected value when scaled across various use cases.